On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Background

 \subsection{Amplitude and phase reconfiguration}

 Independent amp/phs control of the unit cells has been proposed for multi-beam steering \cite{8753713}.
 However, amplitude reconfiguration not only applies losses in the reflection power but also requires sophisticated unit cell design and tuning mechanism to accurately control the amplitude and phase reflection simultaneously \cite{ashoor2020metasurface}.
-To radiate a pattern with multiple beams at several pairs of reflection angles (i.e., ($\theta_{r1},\phi_{r1}$), ($\theta_{r2},\phi_{r2}$), ... ($\theta_{rk},\phi_{rk}$)) single beam coding has to be modified.
+To radiate a pattern with multiple beams at several pairs of reflection angles (i.e., ($\theta_{r1},\phi_{r1}$), ($\theta_{r2},\phi_{r2}$)) single beam coding has to be modified.
 According to the desired direction of beams, one can calculate the relative phase profiles individually.
-Then, the principle of superposition of waves encapsulates the individual phase profiles in a summation \cite{Hashemi2016ABM,Wang2018,8753713}
+Then, the principle of superposition allows to encapsulate the individual phase profiles \cite{Hashemi2016ABM,Wang2018,8753713}

+Even though the original profiles only have phases and the amplitude of these terms are unity, the out come of their summation has a matrix of amplitudes ($A$).
+In general, a summation form of arbitrary multi-beamforming results in

-where $\Phi(\theta_{rk},\phi_{rk})$ is the phase gradient for the kth-beam aiming $(\theta_{rk},\phi_{rk})$.
-The result of this summation is a term with both phase profile $\Psi$ and amplitude profile $\Gamma$.
+where $\Phi_{mn}(\theta_{rk},\phi_{rk})$ is the phase gradient of $_{mn}$ unit cell for the kth-beam aiming $(\theta_{rk},\phi_{rk})$.
+The result of this summation is a term with both phase profile $\Psi_{mn}$ and amplitude profile $\Gamma_{mn}$.
 This means we can engineer a multi-beam radiation pattern by controlling the simultaneous amp/phs response of the unit cells.